-The District Governing Board has adopted MFLs for 45 priority water bodies in the SWUCA.
+As of 2019, the District Governing Board has adopted MFLs for 45 priority water bodies in the SWUCA and approximately half of these MFLs are being met.
 An MFL is the limit at which withdrawals would be significantly harmful to the water resources or ecology of the area.
-As of 2018, approximately half of these MFLs were not being met.
-The District adopted the SWUCA Recovery Strategy to recover flows and levels to established MFLs by reducing the rate of saltwater intrusion in the MIA, restoring minimum flows to the upper Peace River and restoring minimum levels to priority lakes in the Ridge area, which extends roughly 90 miles along the center of the state in Polk and Highlands counties.
+The District adopted the SWUCA Recovery Strategy to address those MFLs that are not being met by reducing the rate of saltwater intrusion in the MIA, restoring minimum flows to the upper Peace River and restoring minimum levels to priority lakes in the Ridge area, which extends roughly 90 miles along the center of the state in Polk and Highlands counties.